 Before I show you how to find that out, let me tell you why it’s important that you do so in the first place.

 Understanding who occupies your positions now will inform your strategies, too.
 If it’s a competitor who took your rankings, then you know that you can overtake them.
-Perhaps you need to improve your content or build more links - be that through internal linking strategies or acquiring backlinks - but you can recover.
+Perhaps you need to enhance your SEO strategy by improving your content or conducting more link building – be that through internal linking strategies or acquiring backlinks – but you can recover.

 However, if Google has changed the SERP and pushed Universal Ranking Types, then, there’s nothing you can do to rectify that.